powsybl/powsybl-core/docs/user/configuration/componentDefaultConfig.md

 ## Example
 In the configuration below, we define these functionalities:
- - A security analysis
  - A description of contingencies

-The chosen implementations are:
+The chosen implementation is:
- - "slow" security analysis (for few contingencies), post-contingency LF based implementation
- - the contingencies expressed in Groovy DSL language
+ - The contingencies expressed in Groovy DSL language

 **YAML configuration:**
 ```yaml